 For instance, if you have a very complex and expensive product, it can often be more beneficial not to employ a self-service model (see yellow zone below).

-With that being said, if you don’t have a self-service model but think it might work for your SaaS business, you should read this article on how to identify whether you should have a free trial or freemium model or consider signing up for a free trial launch workshop.
+With that being said, if you don’t have a self-service model but think it might work for your SaaS business, you should read this article on how to identify whether you should have a free trial or freemium model.
 This will save you countless hours and resources figuring out how to launch a world-class free trial or freemium model.